Jeff Davis (racing driver): Personal life

 Davis was born in and grew up in Indianapolis, Indiana and graduated from North Central High School, followed by earning his business management degree at Indiana University – Purdue University Indianapolis.

 Near the end of his high school years, he started a landscaping company that he incorporated and named Lawnicure Inc., which he ran through his college years along with plowing snowy driveways and small parking lots in the winters.
 After selling Lawnicure in 1984, he saw an opportunity to buy Van-K Engineering in southern California while on a trip to help a friend race in a support race at the Long Beach Grand Prix.
 Van-K Engineering is a go-kart wheel manufacturing business that was started a few years earlier by Mike VanKralingen.
 Davis then moved with his wife across the country to start a new life on the west coast.
 His Van-K business sponsored him throughout his racing career, and he owned the company until he sold it to Circle Wheels in 2000 and he worked for them for a year to help them grow into the country's go-kart racing wheel market.
-Van-K Wheels is the leading manufacturer in the USA for the racing kart industry and sells thru Dealers & Distributors and to chassis building companies.
+Van-K Wheels is the leading manufacturer in the US for the racing kart industry and sells through dealers and distributors and to chassis building companies.